 - College savings

 - Tax implications of property division and financial support

-Given the breadth of issues, options, and challenges spouses need to consider when preparing for a divorce, it is important not to try to handle your preparations on your own.
+Given the breadth of issues, options, and challenges spouses need to consider when preparing for a divorce, and it is important not to try to handle your preparations on your own.
 Rather than trying to figure everything out yourself or rely on one-size-fits-all “DIY” resources, you should seek advice from an experienced divorce attorney.
-By working with an attorney during your preparations, you can avoid overlooking key issues and relying on flawed assumptions, and you can make confident decisions focused on achieving an efficient, amicable, and favorable outcome.
+Working with an attorney during preparation can avoid overlooking key issues and relying on flawed assumptions.
+You can make confident decisions to achieve an efficient, amicable, and favorable outcome.

 Schedule a Free Consultation with a Phoenix Divorce Lawyer Today

-If you are considering a divorce and would like to know more about what you should be doing to prepare, we encourage you to schedule a free consultation at Weingart Family Law.
-To speak with an experienced Phoenix divorce lawyer in confidence, give us a call at 480-542-0099 or request an appointment online today.
+If you are considering a divorce and want to know more about what you should be doing to prepare, we encourage you to schedule a free consultation at Weingart Family Law.
+To confidently speak with an experienced Phoenix divorce lawyer, call us at 480-542-0099 or request an appointment online today.